IrvingGomez/PersonalWebpage/content/courses/ml2021/_index.md

   <li>
     <span class="inline-svg"> <img src="python-logo.svg"/>
       <a href="19_lda_as_reduction_technique.py">
-        Example of LDA as a supervised reduction of dimensionality technique using the English vowels dataset.
+        Example of LDA as a supervised reduction of dimensionality technique.
       </a>
     </span>
   </li>